uses 🖥️

 iPhone SE (2020)

 I migrated from Android to iOS around 2020.
-Being frugal (*cough broke) I always opted for cheap phones.
-Eventually I tired of poor build quality and the lack of the Android updates for these phones.
-I used a used iPhone 6 until the 2020 SE was announced which was basically an upgraded 6.
-The price point was perfect and I still love the "outdated" 6 form factor.
-I plan on using it until it too sluggish or stops receiving security updates.
+Being frugal (*cough broke), I always opted for cheap phones.
+Eventually, I tired of poor build quality and the lack of Android updates for these phones.
+I used a used iPhone 6 until the 2020 SE was announced, which was basically an upgraded 6.
+The price point was perfect, and I still love the "outdated" 6 form factor.
+I plan on using it until it gets too sluggish or stops receiving security updates.

 iOS 17 128 GB